rhhsstuco/election-runner/README.md

 # Election Runner

-This program runs a series of ranked choice elections as specified by the 13th Edition of the Student Council Constitution.
+This program runs a series of instant-runoff ranked choice elections as specified by the 13th Edition of the Student Council Constitution.
 The program also visually displays each stage of each instant runoff round.